johnlazenby/Fantasy-Football-Predictions/README.md

 # Fantasy Football Predictions

+This is the final project for MIT 15.072 - Advanced Analytics Edge by John Lazenby, Xiaming Jin, Aarushi Bagga, and Shaun Fendi Gan.
+The code included here are some of the contributions from John Lazenby. <br>

 ## Goal
 The goal of this project is to select winning rosters for daily fantasy football.